Mit der Image Analyst-Lizenz verfügbar.

 Zoom to the map location of the video.
 The view within the map display includes the video frame, as well as the ground track of the imaging platform.

-Zoom to the Video Frame
+Zoom to Frame

 Zoom to the map location of the video’s current frame.